-- There is a general need for affordable, high quality housing in the Parish, which is evidenced by the LNDP survey (see responses to questions 7 and 8 of LNDP Evidence Base) and the advice of Cornwall Council's Affordable Housing Team and the HomeChoice register of local housing need (see Evidence Base).
+There is a general need for affordable, high quality housing in the Parish, which is evidenced by the LNDP survey (see responses to questions 7 and 8 of LNDP Evidence Base) and the advice of Cornwall Council's Affordable Housing Team and the HomeChioce register of local housing need (see Evidence Base).
 Cornwall Council advises there are currently 37 households registered and seeking affordable rented homes.
-Based on past long-term development of new housing around the Parish, at roughly two homes a year, and looking forward over the plan period the Parish Council considers new housing opportunities under the following policies would deliver some of the 20 to 25 new homes by 2030.
-The following policies encourage new housing which is defined as affordable by reason of approvals being subject to a Section 106 agreement.
+Based on past long-term development of new housing around the Parish, at roughly two homes a year, and looking forward over the plan period the Parish Council considers new housing opportunities under the following policies would deliver some of the twenty-two new homes by 2030.
+The following policies are in line with CLP Policy allowing new housing which is defined as affordable by reason of approvals being subject to a Section 106 agreement.
 These opportunities are expected to include new build and conversions of existing buildings.
-Where new dwellings are proposed these should be within the curtilage of existing properties or groups of buildings. - Policy LH2 seeks to protect the future of local families and the sustainability of the 8.7 community.
+Where new dwellings are proposed these should be within the curtilage of existing properties or groups of buildings.

+8.7 Policy LH2 seeks to protect the future of local families and the sustainability of the community.
 Evidence supporting examination of the CLP policies and from Cornwall Council's Economy Monitoring Monthly Update, March 2018 indicates house prices as a multiple of earnings are for many unaffordable, particularly if they wish to stay local to the Parish for family or community links.
 This policy recognises the Community's concerns about the provision of new housing in the Parish.
 This will provide local support for CLP Policy 9 by encouraging more sites within the Parish where the opportunity and the need for affordable housing coincide.
 The provision of housing which is secured as affordable in rural areas can benefit not only the initial occupier(s), who may have work, family links, caring responsibilities or simply the best opportunity to provide a suitable house for themselves, but it will also benefit the local community in the long term by ensuring that the dwelling is available after initial occupation to those in housing need in the future from the Parish.
 Such housing may provide additional benefits in terms of sustaining the local community, the shop and school, or by providing opportunities for employment for people able to work from home.

 The intention of Policy LH2 is to allow local people to access housing which is achievable and affordable to them in the Parish.
 This policy is intended to help those local people who have access to land or buildings and who cannot afford to buy or rent on the open market but who have the means and opportunity to convert existing buildings or build a new home for themselves.
-This policy applies to new build homes and to the conversion or re-use of existing buildings, including where appropriate the change of use of holiday units to permanent residential accommodation where the criteria below are met.